sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Refernece to check: Dependability through Assuredness™ (O-DA) Framework: https://www2.opengroup.org/ogsys/catalog/C13F

-# TESTING METHODOLOGY AND PROCESS
+# TESTING PROCESS AND METHODOLOGIES:

- Testing a system is the action and process of evaluating and attain the true capabilities of the system and to check its conformance with the design requisites, and to find failuers(bugs)/errors or other faults or defects.
+The test of a system is the process of evaluating and attain the real capabilities of the system related with its desired goal, and to check it's conformance with the design requisites.
+Also an important part is to find and pin-point failuress(bugs)/errors or other faults or defects, significant issues that may apppear during the project, even detect situations or cases left out of the system requirements that may be needed to take into account (actually this event happens quite a lot, and is quite a hot topic: not-good enought systems requirements or definitions, that don't take into account or define major points in the system).

 The most important pearl of wisdom to take into account is that: **It is not the development process the one that increases the asurance of the quality of the system, is the testing process the one that does it.**

+**By testing the system, non-compliant performance or behavior with the intended or expected final goal of the system may appear, and thus corrected, so the system is improved.
+As a consequence, also the probability that new issues appear is reduced.**

 >> Testing of a system is of main importance, due it increases the asurence on the quality of the system, and give the stackholders, and the involved team, a sense of the expected confidence in the system.

 One topic that always pops up is: **How much testing is needed?**

 The number of test you can possibly plan for most of the systems tends to infinity.
 The stop point is that in which, the asurance of the quality of the product, has been reached and checked satisfactory by the tests.
 Of course this level is different depending on the nature of the projet: the design of a video streamming home-appliance, usually doesn't need as much testing as the design of an emergency train brake system.

  ## TESTING METHODS

-  Specifications/requirements testing, checks the desing is compliant with the stackholders idea (expected work).
+  Specifications/requirements testing, checks the desing is compliant with the stackholders or interested group concept (expected work).
 This often is done by means of 'test cases', where the 'tester' evaluates the action of the system for certain inputs, and compares the system outputs with respect the expected outputs.

   The specifications include all the 'functional' aspects of the system, but they can also include non-functional requiremets, as performance, usability, scalability ...

-  Specification testing is necesry to asure proper funtion.
+  Specification testing is necesary to asure proper funtionality and behavior.
 But for complex or high-risk projects, it may be not nearly enoght.
-For example it doesnt cover a 'foul' user.
+For example it doesnt cover a 'fool-user'.

 ### Software Dinamic vs Static testing